ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 ```
 #SBATCH ...

+# submit new job here ...
 sbatch --dependency=afterok:${SLURM_JOB_ID} thisscript.sh

-# work here...
+# perform work here...
 srun ...
 ```
 where the original submission of the script will submit a new instance of itself dependent on its own successful completion.
-This can be useful in situations where, e.g., simulations with checkpoint/restart need to continue until some criterion is met.
+This is done via the SLURM environment variable `SLURM_JOB_ID` which holds the id of the current job.
+One could defer the `sbatch` until the end of the script to avoid the dependency never being satisfied if the work associated with the `srun` fails.
+This approach can be useful in situations where, e.g., simulations with checkpoint/restart need to continue until some criterion is met.
 Some care may be required to ensure the script logic is correct in determining the criterion for stopping: it is